ela-compil/BACnet/CodeExamples/Readme.txt

 				Some codes based on Yabe stack
 ------------------------------------------------------------------------------------------------

+LibBacnet
+	Contains all the classes for a new development in the compiled file : LibBacnet.Dll could be useful for instance for Visual Basic programmers (or others) Ready for both client and server applications

 BasicReadWrite
 	Send a Whois to all devices on the net
 	Get back all the Iam responses